joshysmart/jd/README.md

 # JD - A personal health assistant built with Django

-This was a project I picked up while learning and experimenting with Django, it was quite challenging considering, I hope to continue working with this framework and improve on it.
-[Jd health assistant](http://joshysmart.pythonanywhere.com).
-I deployed this project on [pythonanywhere](https://www.pythonanywhere.com)
+I took on this project while learning and experimenting with Django.
+Despite encountering difficulties, I found the experience fulfilling.
+As I move forward, my goal is to expand upon my understanding of this framework and refine my abilities.
+[Jd health assistant](http://joshysmart.pythonanywhere.com). is deployed on [pythonanywhere](https://www.pythonanywhere.com)

 ## Table of contents